Will-McBurney/cs4720-sp24-uva.github.io/syllabus.md

 * Know the honor code
 * Work with your team, but not any other team
 * Using code from other students (from any semester) is an honor violation
-* Using publically-available example code and libraries is fine, but you must cite your resources
+* Using publicly-available example code and libraries is fine, but you must cite your resources
 * More information on what is allowed will be included with each assignment if necessary
 * It never hurts to ask the staff what is allowed or not allowed!